TRZLedgerFoundation/templates/COMMUNITY_TEMPLATE_GUIDE.md

 This creates an image with:

-- Solana logo on the left
+- Trezoa logo on the left
 - A plus sign in the middle
 - Your text on the right
 - Gradient background